 Some risk factors for ulcerative colitis may include:

 Ulcerative colitis is a disease that causes inflammation; therefore the disease is most often characterized by abdominal pain and cramping, diarrhea, and bloody stools.
-Most people diagnosed with UC have mild to moderate symptoms, but an additional 10 percent suffer from severe symptoms such as frequent fevers, bloody diarrhea, nausea, and severe abdominal cramps.
+Most people diagnosed with UC have mild to moderate symptoms, but an additional 10 percent suffer from severe symptoms such as frequent fevers, bloody diarrhea, nausea, pain in the abdomen and severe abdominal cramps.
 Many patients experience urgency and frequency in having to use the bathroom.
 In severe cases, ulcerative colitis patients may eliminate their bowels upwards of 20 times a day.
 In rare instances, ulcerative colitis can be debilitating.

 Other symptoms known to be associated with UC are: